 This method develops constellations of social actors, natural elements, technical elements as well as signs/symbols with regard to an issue.
-It involves heterogenous groups with the intention to find the constellation most participants can agree to.
+It involves heterogenous groups with the intention of finding the constellation most participants can agree to.

 |What is a «Constellation analysis (CA)»?|